kma32527/csv-to-sqlite/README.md

    3) A log file detailing the number of records found in the csv, the number of records successfully inserted into the table, and the number of records that failed to be inserted
 - This class contains various other additional helper methods.

+### Database
-### Database: An instantiable class that connects to an SQLite database via JDBC.
+An instantiable class that connects to an SQLite database via JDBC.
 - Attributes:
   - String directory: The path of the parent directory of the database
   - String dbName: The name of the database ending in .db